-- A pregnant woman or a child is eligible for Early Head Start/Head Start if: - The family's income is equal to or below the poverty line - o The family is receiving or is eligible to receive public assistance including TANF and SSI. - The child is homeless, as defined by the McKinney-Vento Homeless Assistance Act - The child is in foster care - A child is eligible for Preschool Promise if: - o The family's income is equal to or below 200% of poverty - A child is eligible for the Child Care Development Fund (CCDF) if: - The child is an enrolled member or descendant of the Confederated Tribes of Grand Ronde or another federally recognized Indian tribe, and - The family's income is equal to or below 85% of Oregon's median income. - A child is eligible for a Tribally funded position if: - The child is an enrolled member or descendant of The Confederated Tribes of Grand Ronde.
+- A pregnant woman or a child is eligible for Early Head Start/Head Start if: - o The family's income is equal to or below the poverty line - The family is receiving or is eligible to receive public assistance including TANF and SSI. - The child is homeless, as defined by the McKinney-Vento Homeless Assistance Act - The child is in foster care - A child is eligible for Preschool Promise if:

+- The family's income is equal to or below 200% of poverty - A child is eligible for the Child Care Development Fund (CCDF) if: - The child is an enrolled member or descendant of the Confederated Tribes of Grand Ronde or another federally recognized Indian tribe. - A child is eligible for a Tribally funded position if: - The child is an enrolled member or descendant of The Confederated Tribes of Grand Ronde.